0x1eef/ryo.rb/README.md

 The [`Ryo.from`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#from-class_method) method can walk an Array object, and create Ryo objects from Hash objects that it finds along the way.
-An object that can't be coerced into a Ryo object is left as-is.
+An object that can't be transformed into a Ryo object is left as-is.
 The following example demonstrates how that works in practice:

 ``` ruby